 Instructions

-- Preheat oven 350 degrees F and spray a medium casserole dish with non-stick cooking spray.
+- Preheat oven 350 degrees F and spray a medium sized casserole dish with non-stick cooking spray.

-- Peel, dice, cook, drain and mash the turnip with maple syrup, apple sauce and butter extract
+- Mash turnips with maple syrup, apple sauce and butter extract.

 - Toss with brown sugar and cinnamon.

-- Layer in casserole dish, alternating between turnip and apple mixture, staring with turnips,
+- Layer in prepared casserole dish, alternating between turnip and apple mixture, staring with turnips,

 - Begin and end with turnips.